neyaadeez/capgemini/README.md

 Feel free to reach out for more information or discussions about my internship experience.
 Thank you!

-*Note: This README.md file provides a brief overview; the actual presentation slides may contain more detailed information.*
+*Note: This README.md file provides a brief overview; the actual presentation slides contain more detailed information.*